ldstep/ldstephensnet/content/notes.md

 ---

+November 18, 2025, at 9:00:13 AM

+I was thinking this morning that maybe my setup should be Drafts and iA Writer instead of Drafts and Ulysses.
+I prefer keeping everything in plain text files anyway, not in proprietary databases like Drafts, Ulysses, or Bear.
+I could just as easily pair Drafts with Devonthink since it already indexes all my folders.
+And if I need a file-based editor, I’ve got BBEdit, though I already own Devonthink and iA Writer, so iA Writer could fill that role too.

+The other thing that crossed my mind is that Drafts is really a text capture and processing app that can also handle writing.
+Ulysses and iA Writer are dedicated writing apps.

+At some point I should just make a decision and quit flip-flopping.
+Wishful thinking ¯\_(ツ)_/

+---

 November 15, 2025, at 9:31:12 AM

 Yesterday, while working on a new post for ldstephens, I had a couple of research pieces open.
 I kept bouncing back and forth between what I was writing and the reference docs, clicking around way more than I wanted to.
 I've been doing it this way for years.